Cerebral Palsy Attorneys

 Latona Law has been fighting preventable cerebral palsy for 30+ years

 At Latona Law, we believe every birth injury deserves to be investigated.
-Often, the result of the injury is cerebral palsy.
+Often, the injury is cerebral palsy.
 Many times, the condition is unavoidable.
 However, sometimes a doctor, nurse, or caregiver made an error or was negligent.
 Unfortunately, these mistakes can happen at any point of the pregnancy.
 Furthermore, they could be the cause of the child’s cerebral palsy.
 There are two major indicators that an investigation is necessary.
 First, if at any time during a pregnancy, the baby suffered an injury.
 Second, any period where there was a restricted, or lack of, oxygen to the infant.

-In many cases, these situations are preventable without these errors, or with quicker decision making.
+In many cases, birth injuries are preventable.
+However, due to medical error or lack of timely response to an emergency, catastrophic injury can occur.
 If your child is newborn up to 20 years old, contact us for a free consultation.
 Remember, should we proceed with a claim, there are no costs or fees until we get justice.

 Types of CP cases we handle: